smastrom/sublime-prettierd-format/README.md

 ## Usage

-By default it formats on save any file natively supported by [Prettier](https://prettier.io/docs/en/).
+By default it formats on save any file supported by [Prettier](https://prettier.io/docs/en/) out-of-the-box.

 ### Commands

-To format a file via command palette:
+To format a file:

 - `Prettierd: Format`